 African American entrepreneurs began their Oklahoma oil venture in 1917.

-Healdton’s field was shallow and its low cost of drilling attracted many small ventures that operated on capital raised by aggressive stock sales.
+Oil production from the Healdton field was shallow, averaging about 1,000 feet, and the low cost of drilling attracted many small ventures that operated on capital raised by aggressive stock sales.
 “Blue Sky” laws had yet to restrain advertising excesses and competition for investors was fierce (see Homestead Oil Company).

 Ardmore Lubricating Oil Company

-When a group of foundering Coffeyville, Oklahoma, investors gave up on their 100-acre oil lease in 1917, four African American entrepenuers bought out the venture and its unfinished 1,360-foot-deep well, which had encountered “several light sands” and a water-filled borehole.
+When a group of foundering Coffeyville, Oklahoma, investors gave up on their 100-acre oil lease in 1917, four African American entrepreneurs bought out the venture and its unfinished 1,360-foot-deep well, which had encountered “several light sands” and a water-filled borehole.
 Wilson Newman, J.C.
 Pratt, S.M.
 Holland, and Heston Welborn formed the Ardmore Lubricating Oil Company, capitalized at $50,000, and set up offices on East 2nd Street in Oklahoma City.

 Today, East 2nd Street is the heart of the “Deep Deuce” district and is known for its historic jazz and culture.
 But in 1917, that part of downtown was exclusively for “coloreds,” segregated to the other side of the Santa Fe railroad tracks.
 It was the era of Gov. William “Alfalfa Bill” Murray’s Jim Crow laws (the Civil Rights Act was still half a century away), but along East 2nd Street African-American businesses and neighborhoods prospered.